 If you are looking to load up the plates on your barbell, then the additional safety straps should provide some peace of mind as they can essentially act as a spotter if you're going for new personal bests.

 It's also worth noting that you get a pull-up bar across the top plus additional drip bars in case you want to vary your workouts, which is another reason why we think this cage is well worth considering.

-This CAP Barbell FM-8000F looks to be a standout option to consider for your home weightlifting setup.
+The CAP Barbell FM-8000F stands out as an excellent choice for your home weightlifting setup.